Black Desert Championship (LPGA)

-The Black Desert Championship is a tournament on the LPGA Tour, having previously featured on the Epson Tour, the LPGA's developmental tour, where it was a part of the tour's schedule in 2023.
+The Black Desert Championship was a tournament on the LPGA Tour, having previously featured on the Epson Tour, the LPGA's developmental tour, where it was a part of the tour's schedule in 2023.
+The event was discontinued after the 2025 playing.

 The 2023 tournament was held at the Soldier Hollow Golf Course and won by Nataliya Guseva.

+The 2025 tournament was played at Black Desert Resort and won by Ryu Hae-ran.